 We are determined to get you your cash FAST!
 Our fast inheritance cash advances and inheritance funding programs let beneficiaries borrow money against their estate inheritance for immediate personal use.
-Our probate loans have the fastest turnaround in the industry.
+Our probate advances have the fastest turnaround in the industry.

 NO interest.
 NO stress!

 The Difference Between Inheritance Advances and Inheritance Loans